Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

-## Local Shape based interpretation
+## Quadratic Shape from Shading: Local Shape based interpretation

 ### Spirit

+Understand shape by local patches, but here the patches are not selected from cropping an images database of  pre-existing shape-image pair.

+### Realm of Question

+Doesn't consider occluding contour, texture and gloss light.